for South African Citizens Travelling Abroad

 ROSA is the abbreviation for the term: ‘Registration of South Africans Abroad’.

-The personal information of travellers who registers allows the Department of International Relations and Co-operation to assist South African citizens in event of an emergency.
+The personal information of travelers who registers allows the Department of International Relations and Co-operation to assist South African citizens in event of an emergency.
 The registration is a free, voluntary service provided by Government (through the Department of International Relations and Cooperation).
 Registration is only applicable to South African citizens who are travelling, studying, living or working abroad.

 Why should I register?